 The Women's Soccer Club is part of the Women's Midwest Alliance Soccer Club (W-MASC) and NIRSA Region III Women's Club Soccer.
 We travel throughout the Midwest to take on Big Ten universities and other schools.

-Our competitive season begins in the fall with try-outs beginning in late August.
+Our competitive season begins in the fall with try-outs, which will be held for 2017 on September 5-7 from 5-7 p.m. at Gregory Street Fields.
+Need a ride?
+Meet at the Alamo each day at 4:45 p.m. for a carpool to Gregory.
+Be sure to bring plenty of water!
 Our team consists of 23-25 girls and we practice three times a week and games every weekend until the end of October.

 Contact: Emily Eichholzer